 A writer’s work is never done

 New authors sometimes expect that they will finish their book, send it off to an agent and publisher, then relax while awaiting well-deserved glory.
-Seasoned career authors know this could not be further from the truth.
+Seasoned career authors know better.

 Polishing and sending that draft is but the start of a long journey.
 Aside from publicity and promotion demands down this road, industry folks may still want you to cut, add on, revise or change editorial direction—perhaps even before writing up a contract.

-Managing word count before submitting your work will speed up the lengthy publication process.
+Managing word count before submitting your work will speed up an already lengthy publication process.

 P.T.
-Barnum may have been vulgar and flashy but he was also a brilliant reader of pop culture.
+Barnum may have been vulgar and flashy but he was a brilliant reader of pop culture.
 With that in mind, Paula’s suggested 90,000 word count goal proves itself worthy again.